 Storage Type | UFS 4.0 | NVMe | UFS 4.0 |

-All three processor are based on the cutting edge 3nm fabrication process by TSMC.
-Furthermore, the Snapdragon 8 Gen 4 has the fastest clock speed on a mobile chipset breaking the 4GHz barrier with a clock speed of 4.2 GHz.
-Although this could have potential heating issues due to the higher clock speeds resulting in a 1.3v voltage draw.
+All three processors are based on the cutting-edge 3nm fabrication process by TSMC.
+Furthermore, the Snapdragon 8 Elite has the fastest clock speed on a mobile chipset, breaking the 4GHz barrier with a clock speed of 4.32 GHz.

-The RAM and storage speed types are also the latest LPDDR5T on all phones, and you get UFS 4.0 on 8 Gen 4 and Dimensity 9400, while A18 Pro relies on NVMe storage.
+The RAM and storage speed types are also the latest LPDDR5x on all phones, and you get UFS 4.0 on 8 Gen 4 and Dimensity 9400, while the A18 Pro relies on NVMe storage.

 Now it’s time to take a look at the leaked benchmark score of all three flagship processors.
 These have been compiled from various online sources.

-Starting with the Apple A18 Pro, it boasts a 16-core Neural Engine that powers the Apple Intelligence features in the Apple iPhone 16 Pro models.
+The Apple A18 Pro has a 16-core Neural Engine.
+It powers the Apple Intelligence features in the iPhone 16 Pro models.
 This offers better AI performance and future-proofing for things Apple has introduced.

 Upcoming Phones And Availability